 In early 2021, President Joe Biden signed the American Rescue Plan Act into law.
 This law created a Homeowner Assistance Fund, a federal program, to give $10 billion to the states to help households that are behind on their mortgages and other housing-related expenses due to COVID-19.

-Eligible homeowners in Maryland who've experienced a financial hardship because of the pandemic can get a piece of the $248 million allocated to the state from the Homeowner Assistance Fund Loan program or Homeowner Assistance Fund Grant program.
+Eligible homeowners in Maryland who've experienced a financial hardship because of the pandemic can get a piece of the $248 million allocated to the state by applying to the Homeowner Assistance Fund Loan program or Homeowner Assistance Fund Grant program.
 These programs help homeowners pay overdue and future mortgage payments and cover other housing-related costs with either a loan or a grant.
-You might qualify for a loan of up to $30,000 or a grant up to $10,000.
+You might qualify for a loan of up to $30,000 or a grant of up to $10,000.

 This program provides a one-time payment to reinstate a delinquent mortgage and, in some cases, additional funds to pay for a principal curtailment (a reduction in the loan's principal) or rate reduction to lower your mortgage payments to an affordable level.
 Generally, servicers will use various methods, like reducing the interest rate, to lower payments by 20%.
 Also, under program rules, your monthly mortgage payments (principal and interest) must end up being less than 40% of your household gross income.